sanne88/cyber8420projectopenmrs/ProjectProposal.md

 # Motivation
 # OSS project description
 # License Summary

-The OpenMRS core application is licensed under the Mozilla Public License (MPL) version 2, along with a healthcare disclaimer.
+The OpenMRS core application is licensed under the Mozilla Public License (MPL) version 2, along with a healthcare disclaimer http://openmrs.org/license.The Health-Related Additional Disclaimer of Warranty and Limitation of Liability is a tool afforded by MPL 2.0 that allows to address the specific medico-legal needs without having to modify the license itself.

+The website supports using opensource IDE tools and offers licenses if there is a strong enough business justification.

 # Contributing Guidelines
 GuideLines
  1. Join the OpenMRS community.
-Get an OpenMRS ID
+Get an OpenMRS ID by registering at  http://om.rs/id
- 2. Setup Git and Fork the repository and pull chanegs from "main" branch
+ 2. Setup Git and Fork the repository and pull chanegs from "main" branch.Make sure the repository is public.
  3. Name of the repository should include "OpenMRS" like "openmrs-category/module-name"
  4. Select or Create issue on the JIRA board https://issues.openmrs.org/ and change the status to "Claim issue"
  5. If its a new issue , then wait for your issue to be reviewed by a core OpenMRS developer.